 In addition to stress, loneliness also has a numbing effect, which can cause memory issues.
 This symptom is often connected to depression and other mental illness, too.
 For this reason, make sure you talk to someone if you get brain fog.

 Loneliness causes sadness, and sad people tend not to sleep properly.
-You might sleep too little because you cannot stop thinking of how lonely you are.
+You might sleep too little because you feel so alone and can’t stop thinking about it.
 On the other hand, you might lay in bed unable to get up and face the next gloomy day.